Trends

 Baseline Exclusion

-The Changes and Alerts charts offer a checkbox to exclude the first scan from the visualization.
-The first scan of a root often shows large numbers of “additions” and alerts which can skew trend visualizations.
+The Changes and Integrity charts offer a checkbox to exclude the first scan from the visualization.
+The first scan of a root often shows large numbers of additions and integrity issues which can skew trend visualizations.
 This toggle only appears when the first scan falls within the selected date range.

 Interactive Charts